javaJake/ffxivcombat/README.md

-# ffxivcombat
+# FFXIV Combat Library

-A Java library of functions for simulating the math in Final Fantasy 14
+The goal of this library is to provide the foundational math for theory-crafting in Final Fantasy
+14. This library hosts the latest